 Your skin pores produce sebum which keeps your skin lubricated and moisturized.
 However, when your skin generates too much sebum, which clogs your pores, it causes inflammation and develops into a pimple, also known as acne.
 Excess sebum production or acne formation can occur for a variety of causes, which is why it can affect both teenagers and adults.
 Here are a few significant causes:

 A major contributor to acne-prone skin is hormones.
-It is particularly prevalent in teenagers and young adults as their bodies begin to produce testosterone, which in turn leads to overproduction of sebum/oil in the sebaceous glands.
+It is particularly prevalent in teenagers and young adults as their bodies begin to produce testosterone, which in turn leads to the overproduction of sebum/oil in the sebaceous glands.
 Breakouts can also be caused by hormonal changes that occur during pregnancy and the menstrual cycle.

 According to studies, some food ingredients may play a significant role in acne-prone skin.
-Processed meals, fat and hydrogenated oils, spicy, packaged foods, meat, alcohol, dairy and even coffee can aggravate acne-prone skin.
+Processed meals, fat and hydrogenated oils, spicy, packaged foods, meat, alcohol, dairy, and even coffee can aggravate acne-prone skin.

 In certain people, stress also seems to be a factor in acne outbreaks.
 Your body's primary stress hormone is cortisol.
 Acne may result from an increase in sebaceous gland oil production when too much cortisol hormone is released into the bloodstream.